Opinion fluctuations and disagreement in social networks: Homogeneous influence in highly fluid social networks

 \subsection{Examples of large-scale social networks}

-We now present some examples of family of social networks that are highly fluid in the limit of large population size $n$.
-All the examples will follow the canonical social network construction of Example \ref{examplestandardRW}, starting from an undirected graph $\mc G$.
-Before proceeding, let us recall that the invariant measure of the stubborn agents set $\pi(\mc S)$ is given by \be \pi(\mc S) = \sum\nolimits_{s} d_s/(n\bar d)\,,\ee and observe that $\pi_*n\le 1$, with equality if and only if $\pi$ is the uniform measure over $\mc V$.
-Hence, one has $\pi_*n=1$ for regular graphs, while, for general undirected graphs $(\pi_*n)^{-1}\le\ov d$, where $\ov d$ is the average degree of the graph.
+We now present some examples of families of social networks that are highly fluid in the limit of large population size $n$.
+All the examples will follow the canonical social network construction of Examples \ref{examplestandardRW} and \ref{examplestandardRWcont}, starting from an undirected graph $\mc G$.

 We start with an example of a social network which is not highly fluid. \begin{example}(\textbf{Barbell}) For even $n\ge6$, consider the barbell-like topology introduced in Example \ref{examplebarbell}.
-The mixing time of this network can be estimated in terms of the conductance $\phi_*$ of the graph, which is defined as the minimum over all subsets $\mc V'\subseteq\mc V$ with $0<\sum_{v\in\mc V'}d_v\le n\ov d/2$, of the ratio between the number of edges connecting $\mc V'$ with its complement, and the sum of the degrees of the nodes in $\mc V$.
-It is not hard to see that such a minimum is achieved by $\mc V'=\mc V_0$, so that $\phi_*=\l(\frac n2(\frac n2-1)+1\r)^{-1}\le\frac4{(n+1)^2}$.
-Using \cite[Theorem 7.3]{LevinPeresWilmer}, it then follows that $\tau\ge(4\phi_*)^{-1}\ge(n+1)^2/16$.
+It is not hard to see that the minimum in the right-hand side of (\ref{eq:conductance}) is achieved by $\mc W=\mc V_0$, so that the conductance satisfies

+It then follows from (\ref{mixing-conductance}) that $\tau\ge(4\Phi)^{-1}\ge(n+1)^2/16$.
 Since $d_v\ge n/2-1$ for all $v$, it follows that the barbell-like network is never highly fluid provided that $|\mc S|\ge1$.
-In fact, we have already seen in Example \ref{examplebarbell} that the expected stationary beliefs polarize in this case. \end{example}
+In fact, we have already seen in Example \ref{examplebarbell} that the expected stationary beliefs polarize in this case, so that the influence of the stubborn agents on the rest of the society is not homogeneous. \end{example}